microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

     * **Sensitivity Information:** If the information shared is sensitive, a sensitivity label will appear, advising whether it can be shared outside your organization.

-In the previous exercise, you explored Retrieval-Augmented Generation (RAG) and its integration into your custom engine copilot.
+In the previous exercise, you explored Retrieval-Augmented Generation (RAG) and its integration into your custom engine agent.
 In this exercise, you'll enhance the user experience by leveraging "Powered by AI" features.
 Follow these steps:

 - Implement the Feedback Loop
 - Customize Citations
 - Label AI-Generated messages
 - Display Sensitivity information

-By incorporating these "Powered by AI" features, you'll make your custom engine copilot more transparent, reliable, and user-friendly, which will enhance the overall user experience.
+By incorporating these "Powered by AI" features, you'll make your custom engine agent more transparent, reliable, and user-friendly, which will enhance the overall user experience.

 ## Exercise 1: Enable Feedback Loop